richardgli/shellythesnail/README.md

 # Shelly the Snail's Great Adventure Tutorial
 *Made for Alchemy Hacks 2024*

-This repository contains a python file tutorialcode.py that facilitates the development of the tutorial.
+This repository contains a folder tutorialcode that has all the python files that were used to facilitate the development of the tutorials.
 The .tuto file is also included in this repository